The Big 3 (folk group): Career

 In 1962, Tim Rose and John Brown met Cass Elliot in Georgetown, DC: "After trying a few songs together, they went on the road as The Triumvirate.
 In Omaha, Nebraska, they recruited James Hendricks before heading for New York City as The Big Three."
 Brown appears to have been left behind.
-In New York, the reconfigured trio played coffee houses and folk clubs – including The Bitter End – with sufficient effect to secure spots on national television programs such as The Tonight Show Starring Johnny Carson (1962), Hootenanny (1963), and The Danny Kaye Show (1963).
+In New York, the reconfigured trio played coffee houses and folk clubs, including The Bitter End, with sufficient effect to secure spots on national television programs such as The Tonight Show Starring Johnny Carson (1962), Hootenanny (1963), and The Danny Kaye Show (1963).
 They made twenty-six television appearances in all.
 Meanwhile, Elliot had married Hendricks to help him avoid the draft; it is said that the union was never consummated.
 The trio released two albums and two singles before personal and musical differences led to its demise.
-Rose went solo, while Elliot and Hendricks co-founded The Mugwumps.
-Later, Elliot went on the join the influential pop group, The Mamas and the Papas before embarking on a moderately successful solo career.
+Rose went solo, and Elliot and Hendricks co-founded The Mugwumps.
+Later, Elliot went on the join the influential pop group The Mamas and the Papas, then moved to a solo career.